Your Questions Answered

-Payment for services can be made by cash or cheque made out to Dr Antonov, Dr Hall or Dr Worley.
+Payment for services can be made by cash or cheque made out to Dr Antonov or Dr Hall.
 A receipt will be provided on all occasions.
-Payment will be required in advance or upon collection.
+Payment will be required in advance or upon collection (cash only).

 If the service you require is not on the list please ask at reception and a quotation can be provided.

 FEES FOR NON NHS WORK 1 AUGUST 2019

 |Fitness to travel||£35.00|

 |Health questionnaires for private gyms/clubs||£40.00|